Mass media in Russia

 Television, magazines, and newspapers have all been operated by both state-owned and for-profit corporations which depend on advertising, subscription, and other sales-related revenues.
 Even though the Constitution of Russia guarantees freedom of speech, the press has been plagued by both government censorship and self-censorship.
 (Note: The government's grip on television and media tightened in 2019 reaching the internet and social media.)

-There are more than 83,000 active and officially registered media outlets in Russia that broadcast information in 102 languages.
+According to a 2016 study conducted by media database platform MediaDigger, there are more than 83,000 active and officially registered media outlets in Russia that broadcast information in 102 languages.
 Of the total number of media outlets, the breakdown is as follows: magazines – 37%, newspapers – 28%, online media – 11%, TV – 10%, radio – 7% and news agencies – 2%.
 Print media, which accounts for two thirds of all media, is predominant.
 Media outlets need to obtain licenses to broadcast.
 Of the total number of media outlets, 63% can distribute information across Russia, 35% can broadcast abroad and 15% in the CIS region.

 Reporters Without Borders compiles and publishes an annual ranking of countries based upon their assessment of their press freedom records (World Press Freedom Index).
 In 2016, Russia was ranked 148th out of 179 countries, six places below the previous year, largely attributable to Vladimir Putin's 2012 reelection.
 Freedom House compiles a similar ranking and placed Russia at number 176 out of 197 countries for press freedom for 2013, at the level of Sudan and Ethiopia.
 The Committee to Protect Journalists states that Russia was the country with the 10th largest number of journalists killed since 1992, 26 of them since the beginning of 2000, including four from Novaya Gazeta.
 It also placed Russia at ninth world-wide for journalists killed with complete impunity.

 In December 2014, a Russian investigative site published e-mails, leaked by the hackers' group Shaltai Boltai, which indicated close links between Timur Prokopenko, a member of Vladimir Putin's administration, and Russian journalists, some of whom published Kremlin-originated articles under their own names.
 According to the disinformation analysis centre Debunk.org, Russia's mass media expenditure in 2022 was estimated to be $1.9 billion.